loadingio/easing-fit/README.md

 ```

 Be sure to add your own prop function for converting value into CSS property.
 You can also check sample.ls for more detail.

+## Configuration

+To tweak easing-fit further more, you can pass configuration into easingFit.fit, in the second parameter.

+ * segSampleCount: how many points to sample in each segment. default is 1000.
+ * sampleCount: how many points to sample when finding segment. default is 5.
+ * errorThreshold: pass to curve-fit, for error thresholding. default is 0.1
+ * precision: precision for output. default is 0.0001
+ * segPtrs: Array of points for forcing easing-fit to cut segments at. handy for approximating non-smooth function. default is [].

 ## LICENSE